UVA-MLSys/IC_pixel-diffusion/README.md

-# IC_pixel-diffusion: Pixel-based diffusion model for reconstructing cosmological initial conditions from Dark Matter Halos.
+# IC_pixel-diffusion: Pixel-based Diffusion Model for Reconstructing Cosmological Initial Conditions

-This model reproduces the main architecture from the **"Posterior Sampling of the Initial Conditions of the Universe from Non-Linear Large Scale Structures Using Score-Based Generative Models"** ([arXiv:2304.03788](https://arxiv.org/abs/2304.03788)) and optimizes it for a new observation dataset.
-I trained it on **Quijote Latin Hypercube simulation dataset** to reconstruct the initial condition (z = 127) from DM halo (z=0).
+This project investigates the **ability of diffusion models to reconstruct cosmological initial conditions (ICs)** under different scenarios.
+We evaluate the model’s performance in the presence of **noisy observations** (halo fields), **varying numbers of training samples**, and by **adding additional observational information**, in order to study its robustness and reconstruction quality.

 <p align="center">
   <img src="plots/input-target.png"